rendall/image-api/README.md

 * [./src/public/blurhash.ts](./src/public/blurhash.ts) is a decode script derived from the blurhash repo that can be used without a bundler
 * [./src/public/index.ts](./src/public/index.ts) drives the frontend UI

+## Issues and Contributing

+Discussion and issues are welcome!